Article by Peter Fear, The Scuba Doctor,

 The cylinder is then stamped around the neck area indicating the month and year it was tested along with the test station number.

-Aluminum cylinders manufactured from 6351 aluminum are required to have an ultrasonic or eddy current neck test every two years to inspect for neck cracks that may have developed over time relating to that grade of aluminum.
+Aluminium cylinders manufactured from 6351 aluminium are required to have an ultrasonic or eddy current neck test every two years to inspect for neck cracks that may have developed over time relating to that grade of aluminium.
 This is indicated with E stamped as part of the test stamp.
 It is sometimes called a "Visual Plus" test after the instrument used to conduct the test.